tolak/tolak-chain-app/README.md

 The [Account Selector](./src/AccountSelector.js) provides the user with a unified way to select their account from a keyring.
 If the Balances module is installed in the runtime, it also displays the user's token balance.
-It is included in the template already.
+It is included in the app already.